-The business of the meeting will include the presentation of the Trustees' Annual Report and Accounts 2018 (PDF 1.07MB) for adoption, and deciding on some significant reforms to our governance.
-We're delighted to announce that acclaimed actor and animal welfare champion, Brian Blessed, OBE has agreed to be our guest speaker.
-Brian is one of our long-term supporters and hugely entertaining!
+The business of the meeting included the presentation of the Trustees' Annual Report and Accounts 2018 (PDF 1.07MB) for adoption, and deciding on some significant reforms to our governance.

-This year, members who are unable to travel to London will be able to participate fully in the AGM via a live audio-visual link at the Park Plaza Leeds, Boar Lane, City Square, Leeds, LS1 5NS.
+This year, members who were unable to travel to London were able to participate fully in the AGM via a live audio-visual link at the Park Plaza Leeds, Boar Lane, City Square, Leeds, LS1 5NS.
 Please see this message from the Society's Chair (PDF 76.6KB) for further details.